wagtail/wagtail/docs/advanced_topics/proxy_models.rst

 Proxy models registered with ``modeladmin``
 -------------------------------------------

-From Wagtail 2.6 ``modeladmin`` will work correctly for **proxy page type models**, but support for other proxy models is still a work in progress.

-While Wagtail will allow you to register other types of proxy model with ``modeladmin``, the various CRUD views will not work correctly, and it is not possible to manage group permissions pertaining to these models via the admin UI.
-In fact, registering (non page) proxy models with ``modeladmin`` can silently prevent you from managing group permissions for the 'concrete' model, if that too has been registered.
+From Wagtail 2.6 ``modeladmin`` works correctly for **proxy page type models** in all supported versions of Django.
+Non-page proxy models are also supported, but only when using Wagail in combination with Django 2.2+.
+With earlier versions of Django, ``modeladmin`` will allow you to register non-page proxy models, but the various CRUD views will not work correctly, and it is not possible to manage group permissions pertaining to these models via the admin UI.

 Proxy models registered as Snippets